 Concerned Florida residents, business owners, and municipalities across the state have already taken steps to become BearWise and protect both people and bears.
 Here are a few of the first to do so:

-The Wingfield North subdivision in Longwood, Florida was the site of a bear attack that left a resident severely injured in December 2013.
-The community responded by taking immediate steps to draft, implement, and enforce new Homeowner’s Association rules requiring all residents to secure garbage from bears and in turn other wildlife.
-As a result of the new covenants, bear activity dropped within two months.
-Today, due to its proximity to the Wekiva River Basin, bears still travel through the neighborhood to other areas where attractants remain unsecured but are no longer lingering in the area.
-Wingfield North has made their covenants available to other communities interested in becoming BearWise through the use of HOA actions.
+The Wingfield North subdivision was the site of an incident where a bear severely injured a resident in December 2013.
+The community responded by working with the FWC on actions to address human-bear conflicts.
+The homeowner’s association board took immediate steps to draft, implement and enforce a new set of HOA rules requiring all residents to secure garbage and other attractants from bears and other wildlife.
+As a result of the new covenants approved in 2014, bear activity dropped within two months.
+Due to its proximity to the Wekiva River Basin, bears still travel through the neighborhood but are no longer lingering in the area.
+Wingfield North has worked with the FWC to encourage other HOAs in the area to help them become BearWise.